janeczku/docker-calibre-web/README.md

 	docker logs dropbox

 You should see something like this:

 > "This computer is now linked to Dropbox.
 Welcome xxxx"

+To check the current sync status do:

+	docker exec dropbox /usr/bin/dropbox_status

-The dropbox files are stored in the `/dropbox/Dropbox` volume.
-When mounting this volume to the Calibre Web container, we can tell it about the location of the Calibre database by supplying the environmental variable `CALIBRE_PATH`.
-Supposing the Calibre database folder is named `calibre` and located in the root of the Dropbox account:
+The dropbox image stores the synced files in the `/home/Dropbox` volume.
+When mounting the exposed volumes to the Calibre Web container, we can tell it about the location of the Calibre database by supplying the environmental variable `CALIBRE_PATH`.
+Supposing the Calibre database folder is named `Calibre` and located in the root of the Dropbox account we do the following:

 	docker run -d --name calibre-web \
 	--volumes-from dropbox \
-	--env CALIBRE_PATH=/dropbox/Dropbox/calibre \
+	--env CALIBRE_PATH=/home/Dropbox/Calibre \
 	-p 8080:80 janeczku/calibre-web

 ## Using the app